3.2. Cost Estimation in Single-Table Query

 (2 rows)

-Note that this type of filter is used when reading all the tuples in the table, and it does not narrow the scanned range of table pages.
+Note that this type of filter is applied after reading all tuples from the table; it does not reduce the range of pages scanned on the disk.

 Info

-As understood from the run-cost estimation, PostgreSQL assumes that all pages will be read from storage.
-In other words, PostgreSQL does not consider whether the scanned page is in the shared buffers or not.
+As shown in the run-cost estimation, PostgreSQL assumes that all pages must be read from storage.
+The optimizer does not consider whether the scanned pages are currently resident in the shared buffers.

 3.2.2.
 Index Scan

-Although PostgreSQL supports some index methods, such as BTree, GiST, GIN and BRIN, the cost of the index scan is estimated using the common cost function cost_index().
+Although PostgreSQL supports various index methods — such as B-Tree, GiST, GIN, and BRIN — the cost of an index scan is estimated using the common cost function cost_index().

 testdb=# SELECT id, data FROM tbl WHERE data <= 240;